-Batteries of electric vehicles get their energy from the power grid.
-They are also capable of sending the stored energy back into the electrical power grid as a component of a smart electric grid instead of being simply a consumer of energy.
+Electric car battery of an electric vehicle can get its energy from the power grid.
+It is also capable of sending the stored energy back into the electrical power grid as a component of a smart electric grid instead of being simply a consumer of energy.

 The Car as Storage

 On the average, consumers use an electric car for only about an hour a day.
 In effect, it stands idle for the rest of the day, which could be effectively used as temporary battery storage.
 The electricity stored in the vehicle battery could be sent to the power grid during the period of increased energy demand.
 The stored energy in your electric vehicle could even power your home during the peak hours of energy use.
 This is the idea behind the Vehicle-to-Grid (V2G) technology that is currently tested by the U.S. Department of Defense and various technology and energy companies.

 The Vehicle-to-Grid technology aims to regulate the frequency of the electric supply, reduce the cost of electricity purchased during peak times, and increase the power output of the grid.
 Electric car batteries store electricity when they are not in use.
 The technology will make it possible to transfer back the energy to the grid during the car’s idle times.

 Separate Studies on Electric Car Battery, Opposing Views